BEACON VOICES

 Dalton George

-Mayor Pro-Tem of Boone, North Carolina
+Mayor Pro-Tem of Boone, NC

 Dalton George serves as the Mayor Pro-Tem of the Town of Boone and is one of the youngest officeholders in the state.
 He has spent the better part of the past decade organizing in rural North Carolina around housing, environmental issues, and voting rights.
+Follow him on Instagram, @DaltonforBoone.

 Elizabeth Herrera